Meso-scale size effects of material heterogeneities on crack propagation in brittle solids: Perspectives from phase-field simulations: Implementation and verification of our phase-field simulator

 Replacing $\mathcal{W}^{e,+}$ with $\mathcal{H}(x,t)$ in Eqn. \ref{governing} we then want to solve:

 together with the following Neumann boundary conditions (plus any existing Dirichlet boundary conditions) :

-We solve Eqns. \ref{ufield} and \ref{phifield} weakly based on a standard finite element discretization and calculation procedure, using the alternating minimization (or staggered) scheme.
+We note that Eqn. \ref{pdephi} is in fact the same as Eqn.
+9 presented in \cite{borden2012phase}.
+This can be easily checked by redefining $\phi = 0$ as fully damaged and $\phi = 1$ as fully intact and by inserting $c_w = 1/2$ and substituting $\ell = 2\epsilon$.
+We solve Eqns. \ref{ufield} and \ref{pdephi} weakly following a standard finite element discretization and calculation procedure, using the alternating minimization (or staggered) scheme.
 We verify our implementation using published simulation results of the classical Kalthoff-Winkler experiment \cite{kalthoff2000modes}.
-Fig. \ref{kalthoffdata}(a) shows the simulation domain and boundary condition, where we also take advantage of the symmetric nature of the experiment to reduce computational cost.
+Fig. \ref{kalthoffdata}(a) shows the simulation domain and boundary condition where we also take advantage of the symmetric nature of the experiment to reduce computational cost.
 We model the impactor by applying the following velocity to the lower left boundary:

 with $v_0 = 16.5$ m/s and $t_0 = 1$ $\mu$s.
 The material properties are taken from \cite{borden2012phase}: $\rho = 8000$ kg/m$^3$, $E = 190$ GPa, $\nu = 0.3$, and $G_\text{C} = 2.213 \times 10^4$ J/m$^{2}$.
 We use $k = 1 \times 10^{-12}$ as the small constant used for preventing $\mathcal{W}^{e,+}$ from vanishing.
 We model the initial crack as an explicit discontinuity that resembles a sharp wedge.
-We use $\ell = 3.9\times 10^{-4}$ m and $t = 0.04$ $\mu$s.
-We refine elements around where the crack is expected to propagate and ensure the element size within the refined region $\delta < \ell/2$.
+We use $\ell = 3.9\times 10^{-4}$ m (equivalently $\epsilon = 1.95\times10^{-4}$ m as in \cite{borden2012phase}) and $t = 0.04$ $\mu$s.
+We refine elements around where the crack is expected to propagate and ensure the element size within the refined region satisfies $\delta < \ell/2$.
 Figs. \ref{kalthoffdata}(b) and \ref{kalthoffdata}(c) show the temporal evolution of the total elastic energy and dissipated energy obtained from our simulator, respectively.
-Our results agree well with those extracted from \cite{borden2012phase} considering multiple element sizes.
+Our results agree well with those extracted from \cite{borden2012phase} that considered multiple element sizes.
 Fig. \ref{kalthoffgraph} shows the temporal evolution of crack trajectory for four different time instants, all of which agree qualitatively with measurements from experiments \cite{kalthoff2000modes} and simulations \cite{borden2012phase}.